Understanding Music Royalties – Composition, Publishing, and Mechanical Royalties

 Copyrights – Publishing & Master

-There are 2 separate copyrights in almost every song.
+There are two separate copyrights in almost every song.

 1. The song / composition